servergeneral/ctl/Server-General-README.md

 ![Server General Logo](http://kms.servergeneral.com/mediapress/server-general-logo.png)

 ### Summary
-Server General KMS is a Key-Management-as-a-Service for customers who want to use their own encryption to encrypt their data but do not want to build or manage complicated, expensive and time consuming in-house key management system.
+Server General KMS is a key management service for customers who want to use their own encryption to encrypt their data but do not want to build or manage a complicated, expensive and time consuming in-house key management system.
 "Server General KMS for MySQL" is especially designed to serve customers who want to use built-in encryption capabilities of their MySQL server.
 With Server General KMS you will be able to focus on developing your applications while we manage your MySQL master encryption keys in a secure and compliant manner.
 Our service enables you to store your encryption keys on-premises or within our cloud locker.
 Your MySQL server could be hosted on any cloud platform or within your own data center.
 Customers use our service to achieve regulatory compliance with HIPAA Act or PCI DSS mandates with ease.

 ### Description
 Server General KMS is built on top of our secure platform, Server General.
 The core components of our platform are a data encryption engine, a key management engine, an access control engine, and a reporting engine.
 Each component performs a critical function in securing the MySQL Master key(MMK).